makersacademy/bowling-challenge/README.md

 To see a more detailed test output, which also serves as documentation, open `public/js/spec/SpecRunner.html` in the browser.

 ### Cypress
-To run the Cypress test suite, first start the server with `npm start`.
-You should get confirmation in the terminal that it is listening on local host 3000.
+To run the Cypress test suite you will need to start the server.
+You can do this with `npm start`

+You should get confirmation in the terminal that it is listening on localhost port 3000.

 You can now run Cypress from the terminal by opening a new terminal and running `npm run cy`

-Alternatively you can open the Cypress GUI with `npx cypress open`.
-This way you can see the tests running through the app in the automated browser.
+Alternatively you can open the Cypress GUI with `npx cypress open`, to see the tests running through the app in the automated browser.

 ## Objectives